Frederick Bevan: History

-In those days singing masters at the Conservatorium were entitled to a large percentage of the students' fees.
-So great was his popularity as a teacher that Bevan was the highest paid employee of the University.
+In those days singing masters at the conservatorium were entitled to a large percentage of the students' fees.
+So great was his popularity as a teacher that Bevan was the highest paid employee of the university.

 He retired from active teaching at the Conservatorium in 1935.

 (As adjudicator of choral contests) A man of strong personality, autocratic, calm, and efficient, his manner convinced the competitors that he was not one to be trifled with, and his decisions were received with due respect. ... he possessed a retentive memory and was a brilliant raconteur ... a most entertaining companion.

-His remains were buried at the North Road cemetery, Nailsworth, where a recent memorial records the names of his wife and son Reginald, also one F. P. Bevan and M. C. Bevan, which from the dates may be son Percival and Reginald's twin brother or sister, who most likely never left Britain.
+His remains were buried at the North Road cemetery, Nailsworth, where a memorial records the names of his wife and son Reginald, also one F. P. Bevan and M. C. Bevan, which from the dates may be son Percival and Reginald's twin brother or sister, who most likely never left Britain.